Eighty Fights From The 80’s (Part Two)

 Juan Meza vs Jaime Garza: Juan Meza’s roll-the-dice shootout with Jaime Garza was a super bantamweight classic.
 Boasting a combined 75 KOs coming in, the pair went straight to work, Garza dropping Meza with a big left hook inside the first minute.
 Then Meza surged back and cleaned the champ’s clock with the exact same punch near the bell.
 It was Ring magazine’s Round of the Year.

 Azumah Nelson vs Wilfredo Gomez: Fans knew they were in for a treat when “The Professor” met “Bazooka.”
-With both having only ever lost thrilling wars to Salvador Sanchez, macho pride and honour was at stake.
+With both having only ever lost thrilling wars to Salvador Sanchez, macho pride and honour were at stake.
 The bull-strong Ghanaian was the aggressor throughout, but crafty Gomez picked him off at times and was ahead going into the eleventh, at which point Nelson stormed to a brutal KO win.
-Wish there’d been a rematch!
+If only there’d been a rematch!

-Tony Sibson vs Don Lee: The collision of middleweight contenders Tony Sibson and Don Lee lit up Atlantic City’s Sands Casino Hotel.
+Tony Sibson vs Don Lee: This collision of middleweight contenders lit up Atlantic City’s Sands Casino Hotel.
 Lanky Lee sought to contain Sibson from range early, only to go down from a snap jab.
 Then he turned southpaw, from which he decked the Brit with a sweet hook-cum-uppercut in the third.
 The remainder unfolded excitingly, with both guys hurt on multiple occasions: seconds after scoring a knockdown, Sibson was poleaxed by a straight left in the eighth.

 1985

-Lee Roy Murphy vs Chisanda Mutti: An epic and truly legendary battle.
-Murphy and Mutti went to war in Monaco and gave all they had and no one could have asked for more.
+Lee Roy Murphy vs Chisanda Mutti: A truly legendary brawl.
+Murphy and Mutti rolled the dice in Monaco and gave all they had; no-one could have asked for more.
 But then came the unbelievable ending.

 Marvelous Marvin Hagler vs Thomas Hearns: Memorably described as eight minutes of mayhem, 1985’s Fight of the Year saw two of the Fab Four wage war at Caesar’s.
 In a brutal three-round firefight, Hagler survived a right-hand grenade in the first to bulldoze his way to a career-defining victory over the gallant Hitman.